basedhound/hua-astro_react/README.md

 - [**TypeScript**](https://www.typescriptlang.org/docs/) is a statically typed superset of JavaScript that allows for early detection of errors and more robust, maintainable code.
 TypeScript's type system helps developers catch mistakes early during the development process, ensuring a more stable and reliable application.

-- [**Framer-Motion**]([**Tailwind**](https://v2.tailwindcss.com/docs)) is a React animation library designed for creating smooth, interactive animations and transitions.
+- [**Framer Motion**](https://www.framer.com/motion/) is a React animation library designed for creating smooth, interactive animations and transitions.
 It simplifies complex animations with a straightforward API, supports gesture-based interactions, and offers physics-based animations for realistic motion effects.

 - [**Tailwind**](https://v2.tailwindcss.com/docs) is a utility-first CSS framework that speeds up UI development by providing a set of pre-built utility classes.
 It allows developers to quickly build custom designs without writing traditional CSS, promoting rapid prototyping and design consistency.